 Immigrants have made monumental contributions to science, technology and engineering.
 Their innovations and inventions have resulted in major U.S. companies (see above) and even new industries.
 A few of the other immigrant innovators include: VA Shiva Ayyadurai, inventor of email (India); Alexander Graham Bell, inventor of the telephone (Scotland); Ole Evinrude, inventor of the outboard motor for boats (Norway); Charles Kao, “Father of Fiber Optics” (China); Willem Kolff, inventor of artificial kidney (Netherlands); Dr. James Naismith, inventor of basketball (Canada); John Augustus Roebling, designer of the Brooklyn Bridge (Germany); and Yellapragada Subbarao, renowned cancer researcher (India).

-Let’s thank an immigrant innovator and read more about the Immigrants’ Contributions to Science, Technology, Engineering and Math (STEM).
+Let’s thank an immigrant innovator for contributions to Science, Technology, Engineering and Math.

 Thank an Immigrant Entertainer